Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế22/11/2024

-On November 22, on the occasion of the 70th anniversary of the establishment of Vietnam-Mongolia diplomatic relations (1954-2024), the Vietnam Union of Friendship Organizations (VUFO) in collaboration with the Embassy of Mongolia in Vietnam held a ceremony to introduce the novel "The Clear Thami River".
+On November 22, on the occasion of the 70th anniversary of the establishment of Vietnam-Mongolia diplomatic relations (1954-2024), the Vietnam Union of Friendship Organizations (VUFO) in coordination with the Embassy of Mongolia in Vietnam held a ceremony to introduce the novel "The Clear Thami River".

 Speaking at the ceremony, VUFO Vice President Nguyen Ngoc Hung affirmed that the relationship between Vietnam and Mongolia is not only built on a historical foundation, but also on empathy, mutual respect and the desire for mutual development.